github/docs/content/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces.md

   - Billing
 ---

-## {% data variables.product.prodname_codespaces %} pricing
+## {% data variables.product.prodname_github_codespaces %} pricing

-{% data variables.product.prodname_codespaces %} usage is billed for all organization and enterprise accounts on {% data variables.product.prodname_team %} and {% data variables.product.prodname_enterprise %}, which do not include any free minutes or storage.
+{% data variables.product.prodname_github_codespaces %} usage is billed for all organization and enterprise accounts on {% data variables.product.prodname_team %} and {% data variables.product.prodname_enterprise %}, which do not include any free minutes or storage.
 Personal accounts are not currently billed for {% data variables.product.prodname_codespaces %} usage.

 {% data variables.product.prodname_codespaces %} usage is billed according to the units of measure in the following table: